-- 6. Discuss plans for future curricular development and/or program modification Our department has several goals for future review and program modification: - Our department has developed an ongoing dialogue regarding the updating and banking of current course offerings as well as the development of new literature and reading/writing courses. - Our department is involved in a discussion with Skyline concerning integrated reading and writing courses.
-We plan to modify our program as necessary based on the outcomes of this dialogue. - Where electives are concerned, we conducted a survey of student literature interests, and will develop courses based on those outcomes. - We would like to schedule additional transfer-level English major elective courses on a more regular basis. - We want to continue discussions to ensure that the English department is aligned with the district and college mission. - We want to examine the English major requirements to incorporate new electives and realign the transfer requirements with UC and CSU curricula. - We may want to develop a course equivalent to UC Berkeley's 6-unit college writing R1A-Accelerated Reading and Composition.
-This accelerated course concurrently satisfies both the requirements of Subject A and the first half of Reading and Composition.
+6. Discuss plans for future curricular development and/or program modification.
+Our department has several goals for future review and program modification:

+oOur department has developed an ongoing dialogue regarding the updating and banking of current course offerings as well as the development of new literature and reading/writing courses.

+oAdditionally, our department is involved in a discussion with Skyline concerning the integrated reading and writing courses.
+We plan to modify our program as necessary based on the outcomes of this dialogue and discussions as present in our department and district.

+oWhere electives are concerned, we have conducted a preliminary survey of our students in order to determine students' literature interests and will develop courses based directly on those outcomes.

+oWe would like to schedule additional transfer-level English major elective courses on a more regular basis.

+oWe want to continue discussions and possible modifications to ensure that the English program is aligned with the district and college mission.

+\We may want to develop a course equivalent to UC Berkeley's six unit College Writing, R1A -Accelerated Reading and Composition.
+This accelerated course concurrently satisfies both the requirements of Subject A (our 836) and the first half of Reading and Composition (our English 100).
 Developing this course will require research into our student population, placement policies, and course materials.
-The course could be a means for EI and other students with English language challenges to move into the transfer curriculum more quickly and with greater personal attention. - Finally, we want to create the facilities necessary to incorporate additional, more up-to-date computer technology into our daily classroom curricula.
+The course could be a means for ESL and other students with English language challenges to move into the transfer curriculum more quickly, and with greater personal attention.

+o And, finally, we want to create the facilities necessary to incorporate additional, more upto-date computer technology into our daily classroom curricula.